cloudydaiyz/cloudydaiyz/README.md

 ## Hello! 👋

 I'm Kylan Duncan, a full stack engineer.
-I specialize in web development, and I'm always looking for opportunities to create new applications and refine my skillset.
+I specialize in web development, and I'm always looking for opportunities to improve my skillset by creating new applications and refining my craft.

 ## Primary Tech Stack 📚